JetBrains/kotlin-web-site/pages/docs/tutorials/quick-run.md

 ### Running as REPL

 To evaluate each particular expression in a scratch, run it with __Use REPL__ selected.
 The scratch will be executed the same way as in [REPL](#repl): the code lines will run subsequently, providing results of each call.
-You can later refer to the results by the names `res*` that are shown in the corresponding lines.
+You can later refer to the results by the names `res*` shown in the corresponding lines.

 ![Scratch REPL]({{ url_for('tutorial_img', filename='quick-run/scratch-repl.png') }})